 3. Meet Chinese Mobile App Stores.

 While there is an Apple Store for iOS users in China as well, Google Play is strictly blocked, along with the rest of Google’s services.
-So there are Chinese alternative app stores (like Baidu App Store etc.) where you upload your product for review - there are more than 70 available at the moment.
+So there are Chinese alternative Android app stores (like Baidu App Store etc.) where you publish your Android app for review - there are more than 70 available at the moment.
 You can get the list of top 9 ones here.
 Every store has its own terms and conditions, as well as requirements number, so you need to customize your app for each of them.
 Though if you struggle with Chinese language, they might be hard to read - all the rules and regulations are in Chinese.
 The good news though is that there are certain companies in China that help with app uploading to the market - as they know the rules and can attach all the necessary docs.
+If you have any questions feel free to contact us for free consultation.

 4. Consider a Lot of Paperwork.

-Opening any kind of business in China (publishing a mobile app in China in particular) involves a lot of red tape, as you need to register a trademark firstly, and only citizens with Chinese ID can do that.
-Also, there many application markets for Android users (as long as Google PLay is blocked), and some of them require authentication - again, only 中国 citizens could do that.
+Opening any kind of business in China (publishing an Android mobile app in China in particular) involves a lot of red tapes, as you need to register a trademark firstly, and only citizens with Chinese ID can do that.
+Also, there many application markets for Android users (as long as Google Play is blocked), and some of them require authentication - again, only 中国 citizens could do that.

 More to this, if you are planning to have a login via WeChat app (and you definitely need this, as in China WeChat is as necessary as the fresh air; everything could be done in this messenger), you hanker for a permission - one more obstacle on the way, this permission you can only get if you are Chinese.
 Overall, getting a Chinese partner on board could be a pretty good strategic decision.